BergQuester/v8tr.github.io/_drafts/2019-02-01-collection-view-cells-dynamic-height.md

 ### Configure UICollectionViewFlowLayout

 Dynamic cells sizing is a feature of `UICollectionViewFlowLayout`.
 In order to support it, the layout's `estimatedItemSize` property must be set to a non-zero value.
-This property is an equivalent of estimated row height in table views.
+It is an equivalent for estimated row height in table views.

-When estimated size is set, a layout computes a first approximation using estimated size, and then re-calculates it when the updated attributes are received.
-Thus it will boost the performance if estimated size is close to the actual one.
+When the estimated size is set, the flow layout computes a first approximation of cells arrangement, and then re-calculates it when the updated attributes are received.
+Hence it will boost the performance if estimated size is close to the actual one.

 {: .box-note}
-*If you would like to learn which steps views and cells undergo before being drawn on the screen, what are `intrinsicContentSize` and alignment rectangle, I recommend reading [my article on the subject](({{ "/data-drive-table-views/" | absolute_url }})).*
+*If you would like to learn which steps views undergo before being drawn on the screen, I recommend reading [my article on the subject](({{ "/data-drive-table-views/" | absolute_url }})).*

-After learning about estimated item size, let's configure the layout:
+Getting back to the code, let's configure the layout:

-1\.
-Create the new property `collectionLayout` by dragging `UICollectionViewFlowLayout` from the storyboard.
+1. Drag `collectionLayout` from the storyboard and create a new property.
-2\.
-Setup automatic size in `didSet`:
+2. Supply automatic size in `didSet` method:

 ```swift
 collectionLayout.estimatedItemSize = UICollectionViewFlowLayout.automaticSize